softwareguru/beam-summit-website/content/faq.md

 Beam Summit is where professionals in data processing meet, whether you’re a new or an experienced user, we have new use cases from companies using Apache Beam, community-driven talks, technical deep dives, in-depth workshops, and networking events for you.

-## Will there be a Dataflow Training and how do I register?
+## Will there be a Dataflow Training and how can I join?

-Beam Summit will host a Dataflow Training on June 24 (Day 3).
-Stay tuned for more details on how to join.
+Yes, there will be an exclusive Dataflow Training taking place at a separate venue alongside Beam Summit.
+Please note that capacity is limited, and participation requires a selection process.

+To be considered, you must first complete your regular Beam Summit registration.
+During registration, you’ll have the option to indicate your interest in attending the Dataflow Training.
+Once submitted, your application will be reviewed by the Google team.
+A selected group of participants will receive a follow-up communication with a second registration form to confirm their spot.
+Please note that access is limited, and confirmations will be shared privately with selected attendees only.